 Now that clean-up activities are complete, the daily air monitoring program has also ended.

 Long-term air monitoring plan

-A long-term air monitoring program will now be implemented.
-Under this program further reassurance asbestos air monitoring will be conducted to confirm there is no increase above background asbestos levels in the impacted area and surrounding vicinity.
+A long-term air monitoring program has been implemented.
+Under this program further reassurance asbestos air monitoring was conducted to confirm there is no increase above background asbestos levels in the impacted area and surrounding vicinity.

 For more information on the long-term air monitoring program including methodology, testing protocol and reporting, view the Wickham Wool Store Fire Long-Term Air Monitoring Plan.